 We were out of water, had a couple of snack bars and nuts and raisins left.
 We had no choice but to find shelter from the wind and hope that we’d either be found or we’d have to make the long journey back the way we came the following morning.

 We found a small flat area in which we could all just about lay side-by-side to share body warmth.
 Fiona found a single foil blanket in the first-aid kit.
 It barely stretched over 5.
 Those with the most clothes stayed on the out side.
 Frustratingly there was a lot of dry wood around but no-one had brought a lighter or matches.
-We were freezing; I was on the outside edge of the foil and could not get warm at all, even nestling into the back of Fiona who was under the shelter.
-Ramie and Sami were completely exposed.
-Midnight: After a few hours of trying to sleep they had to move.
-The party was split – Ramie and Sami were heading to the top and back to the cultivated bowl to see if they could find shelter in one of the shacks we passed.
-The remainder of us would keep as warm as we could for the night and then join them at the shack in the morning.
-We check radio connection and off they went.

 The night only got colder by 4am I was shivering outside the foil and keeping Fiona awake.
 I couldn’t lay there any longer, I was exhausted, dehydrated and freezing..
 But we had to move.
 The next few hours were hell, we made our way back up the wadi, it was still dark but the moon was giving us more light occasionally.
 I just wanted to sleep, the rope now became so heavy I could barely climb for 5 minutes without wanting to lay down and go to sleep.
 I literally wet my mouth with water and ate half a snack bar that morning.
 The cold was still filtering through me, the others could see how it was effecting me.
 James took over as the leader, encouraging people and also carried the rope.
 At 5am we made contact with the Police, they had been searching for us all night but only from the roads and tracks around the area.
 The only way they could possibly find us was with a Helicopter.
 After a few hours of climbing back up we had warmed up again, by the time we got back to the top of the wadi I had energy back and could lead the way once more.